 P.1a(5).
 Regulations and requirements include any applicable occupational health and safety regulations; industry standards; and environmental, financial, and product regulations.
-In the Criteria, industry refers to the sector in which you operate, and industry standards might include industrywide codes of conduct and policy guidance.
-For nonprofit (including government) organizations, the sector in which you operate might be charitable organizations, professional associations and societies, religious organizations, or government entities-or a subsector of one of these.
-Depending on the regions in which you operate, environmental regulations might cover greenhouse gas emissions, carbon regulations and trading, and energy efficiency.
+Industry standards might include industrywide codes of conduct and policy guidance.
+Depending on the regions and context in which you operate, special financial covenants, standards regarding relationships with physicians or other referral sources, and environmental regulations may apply.